alexanderlukanin13/coolname/FAQ.rst

 - Animals are culture-neutral.

-- ...but, there is a long tradition of nicknaming people after animals in almost every culture.
+- But, there is a long tradition of nicknaming people after animals in almost every culture.

 - Animals are active (well, most of them), so they are more suitable for a human nickname.
   Plants or inanimate objects are too stationary.

 Why some animals are not included?
 ----------------------------------